K-S-K/CV/README.md

 # Project gallery

 ## [Breadboard CAD](Articles/30_BBCAD/Article.md)
-The software for the breadboard projects development.
+The software for the prototyping board projects development.

 ## [Trading Toy](Articles/28_TradeToy/Article.md)
 It is a weekend home project for experiments, research, and fun, dedicated to trading automation with the Binance exchange.